 1-4.
-History
+Corrosion Prevention Program Overview

-Headquarters, Department of the Army (HQDA) designated the ARNG as the Army Lead Organization (ALO) for the Controlled Humidity Preservation program.
-Controlled Humidity Preservation programs, as a sustainment level maintenance technology, has the potential to reduce moisture-related damage to weapon systems, as well as improve readiness and sustainability.
-The ARNG has over 20 years of CPC/Controlled Humidity Preservation (CHP) the use and means of both field and sustainment level maintenance efforts.
+The CPC program, as a sustainment level maintenance technology, can potentially reduce moisture-related damage to weapon systems, as well as improve readiness and sustainability.
+Headquarters, Department of the Army (HQDA) designated the ARNG as the Army Lead Organization (ALO) for the Corrosion Prevention Control (CPC) program.
+The ARNG has over 20 years of CPC/Controlled Humidity Preservation (CHP) use of both field and sustainment level maintenance efforts.